-2016-2017 German 111 A1: Beginners' German I (Spring Term: May 8-26, 2017)
+2017-2018 German 112 A1: Beginners' German II (Spring Term: May 28-June 13, 2018)

 Instructor: Time: MTWRF 8:30am-10:50am and

 Office: MTWR 11:15am-1:15pm

 Office Hours:

-E-Mail: Place: BUS B-5
+E-Mail: Place: HC 2-14

-Course Prerequisite and Placement: This is an elementary German course intended for students who have little or no prior knowledge of German.
-Students who have taken German in high school (less than German 30) or have some native background may be admitted, but they need to consult the Coordinator of the German Language Program (Dr. Claudia Kost, 308-A Arts Building; email: ckost@ualberta.ca) about a placement test, since students with too strong a background will not be allowed to receive credit for this class.
+Course Prerequisites and Placement: This is an elementary German course intended for students who have successfully completed Germ 111 (pre-requisite) or have comparable prior knowledge of German.
+Students who have taken German in high school (less than German 30), who have some native background, or who have acquired German in any other context may be admitted, but they need to consult the Coordinator of the German Language Program Dr. Claudia Kost (308-A Arts Building; email: ckost@ualberta.ca) about a placement test.
+Students with too strong a background will not be allowed to receive credit for this class.
 Native speakers may not enroll in this course.